September 28, 2020 Read 5 Min

 Software Product vs Software Solution — Which One Do You Need?

-In this article, we discuss the spectrum of products-solutions, their differences, advantages, disadvantages, and the ways you can identify the best ones for your organization in order to grow.
+In this article, we discuss the spectrum of products — solutions, their characteristics, and the ways to identify the best ones for your organization’s growth.

 Software Products

-A software product is often referred to as a “tool” or “off-the-shelf software” that you can easily get on the internet.
-These tools are made by software development companies specifically to cater to the mass market, which is pretty much expected of them.
-With commercialization, users can easily acquire these tools by subscribing to a monthly plan or paying for license fees.
+A software product is often referred to as a “tool” or “off-the-shelf software” commonly purchased on the internet.
+These tools are made by software development companies to cater to the mass market through monthly subscriptions and license fees.

 (Image Source: Mailchimp)

-Take Mailchimp for an example with varying prices made to match varying sets of features, you get to select one that you like, make the payment, and use it right away.
+Take Mailchimp, for example with varying prices for varying sets of features, you get to select one that you like, make the payment, and use it right away.
 It’s a blend of cloud solutions and some code.
 Something simple that just works.

 Software Solutions